Sign in

 8. Save the template.

-When inserting such a template into your email message, you’ll see a dialog showing your default text for the Subject line.
-Change that text if you want to, and then select OK.
+When you insert this template into an email message, you’ll see a dialog showing the default text for the Subject line.
+You can change this text or keep it as is.
+When you’re done, select OK.

 The nested WhatToEnter macro in action